MikeSav/einzweidinge/README.md

 ToDo: Remove responsive bug
 ToDo: Convert pixels to rem where needed
-ToDo: H1 or H2 strategy
+ToDo: Choose on box border radius strategy
+ToDo: Move images into CSS for WP